Eppo-exp/php-sdk/README.md

 fulfill this need, you may see an exception such as follows.
 >Fatal error: Uncaught Http\Discovery\Exception\DiscoveryFailedException: Could not find resource using any discovery strategy.

-To solve this, simple require a suitable package, such as _guzzle_
+To solve this, simply require a suitable package, such as _guzzle_
 >composer require guzzlehttp/guzzle:^7.0